nlohmann/json/doc/mkdocs/docs/api/basic_json/operator[].md

 ??? example

     The example below shows how array elements can be read and written using `[]` operator.
-Note the addition of `null` values.
+Note the addition of `#!json null` values.

     ```cpp
     --8<-- "examples/operatorarray__size_type.cpp"